Sustainable Agriculture Institute

 - Working hours and days per week.
 Employees must work for the company at least a specified number of hours or days per week to qualify for coverage.
 The specific amount will be communicated to the employee upon hiring

 Elimination Period.
-This terms refers to the waiting period between the start of a short term disability and the point that an employee is eligible for short term disability benefits.
+This term refers to the waiting period between the start of a short-term disability and the point that an employee is eligible for short-term disability benefits.
 This period may be decided to extend until the point which all accrued paid sick or annual leave has been consumed.
-Usually it will be a week before short term disability benefits come in effect, but the period may extend up to 30 days.
+Usually, it will be a week before short-term disability benefits come into effect, but the period may extend up to 30 days.
 In cases of accidents, this period may be zero.

-Duration of Short-term disability leave.
-The benefits period, as it is often called, depends on legislation and the company’s judgement.
+Duration of short-term disability leave.
+The benefits period, as it is often called, depends on legislation and the company’s judgment.
 Every employee will be entitled to the legal minimum.
 The company, however, may decide to provide an employee with more leave if their condition makes it necessary and they meet eligibility criteria.

 Pay Cap.
 The pay that an employee is entitled to cannot exceed a certain amount determined by the insurance policy.

 Policy exclusions.
 Depending on the policy, not all employees may qualify for short-term disability benefits.
 Usually, a policy will not give benefits for disabilities resulting from drug/alcohol abuse, suicide attempts or work-related accidents or illnesses (which are covered by other guidelines).

 The employee may be informed of the details or ask questions at any time by contacting the Human Resources Department, an assigned official, or a benefits administration office, if applicable.

 When an employee wants to have short-term disability coverage they must contact the Human Resources Department to sign up before they need it (usually during the initial enrollment period and/or after the minimum service period).
 Those who have not signed up for coverage, meaning premium payments on their behalf will not have been made, are not eligible for short-term disability pay.